axesup/combate/Project-Ideas-List.md

 *Difficulty:* Easy.
 You can watch people try to make levels, see where they get stuck, and tweak the design until they stop getting stuck there.

-##### <a name="classroom"/> Add Classroom Organization Features

-Teachers of students of all ages often ask us for features to manage student accounts so that they can see their students' progress, give them levels to do, and better run a classroom of CodeCombatants.
-It would be great to bring CodeCombat into more schools by adding the classroom organization features that teachers need and [learning tools interoperability](https://github.com/codecombat/codecombat/issues/1238).

-*Expected results:* A system where teachers can create and manage groups of student accounts and get reports on their progress.

-*Knowledge prerequisite:* Basic web development knowledge.
-We use CoffeeScript, Jade, and Sass, but those are easy to pick up if you know JavaScript, HTML, and CSS.
-This will get into the server, so familiarity with Node.js or Express will also help, but aren't required.

-*Difficulty:* Medium.
-Teachers don't need a lot of features, but the features must be well-designed and intuitive to use.

 ##### <a name="multilingual-audio"/> Organize Multilingual Audio Recordings

 We've built internationalization and localization tools allowing translation of almost all of CodeCombat's text (pretty much except for the names of the player's API methods themselves), but we still have some voiceover from the heroes that is only in English.
 We could organize our Diplomats to record this dialogue for us in their own languages so that even younger international players can understand it (since often they want to hear, not read, the instructions, plus having flavor sound bytes in your own language is always cool).
 This wouldn't take much coding, although if you can code, there is some to do to be able to use the sound files in game and visualize the recording completion coverage progress.
 But mostly it'll take patience and communication with all of our Diplomats to get the recordings done.
 Alternatively, if your coding is strong, you could build an HTML5-based speech recorder node for [Treema](https://github.com/codecombat/treema) that would allow anyone to record their language's audio from their browser, normalize the audio and remove noise using the web audio APIs, and upload it to our server in mp3 and ogg.